barefootbritt/barefootbritt/README.md

 - 👋 Hi, I’m Brittany Robinson from Vertical Screen.
 - 👀 I’m here to learn more about IT jobs and recruit new candidates
-- 🌱 I’m currently searching for a Software Developer for a great company in Mount Laurel, NJ.
+- 🌱 I’m currently searching for an Automation Software Developer for our sister company, Fieldprint, in Mount Laurel, NJ.
 - 📫 How to reach me: brobinson@verticalscreen.com

 <!---